 The Elephant Camp: Our full report

-The Elephant Camp is situated on a rise overlooking the national park and on to the Batoka Gorge.
-Game does pass through the area – a couple of old male buffalo had made a spot below the main lodge their home when we visited – but fundamentally The Elephant Camp is a place to relax in a bush setting at the beginning or end of a trip, and a base for visiting the Victoria Falls.
+The camp is set on a rise overlooking the national park and on to the Batoka Gorge in the distance.
+In a peaceful bush setting, it makes a quiet place to relax at either the start or end of a trip, and is a very convenient base for visiting the Victoria Falls.

-Ideal length of stay: 2–3 nights
+- Ideal length of stay

-Directions: The transfer by road from Victoria Falls Airport takes around 15 minutes.
+- The transfer by road from Victoria Falls Airport takes around 15 minutes.

 Food & drink

 - Full Board & Activities

 - Food quality

 - The food at The Elephant Camp was very good when we last stayed in 2016, but we didn’t have a chance to eat here on our most recent visit in October 2019.
 We know that their meals are varied and interesting, with game meat often appearing on the menu.

 Breakfast is served between 8.00am and 10.30am, with earlier breakfasts available on request.
 There's both a continental and a cooked buffet, and a chef is on hand to cook eggs to order.